 Marketers recognize the importance of maintaining high standards of conduct to ensure that these economic benefits can be realized, to earn and maintain consumer confidence, and to honour and strengthen the profession in Canada.

 Members of the Canadian Marketing Association recognize their obligation – to the consumers and businesses they serve – to maintain the highest standards of honesty, truth, accuracy, fairness and professionalism.

 Marketing is a set of business practices designed to plan for and present an organization’s products or services in ways that build effective customer relationships.

 D1 Intent of the Code

-This Code of Ethics and Standards of Practice applies to CMA member organizations regardless of business sector, sub-discipline or advertising medium employed.
-Its intention is to identify the ethical principles and best practices that member organizations of the Canadian Marketing Association consider essential to the conduct of marketing and marketing communications activity in Canada.
+This Canadian Marketing Code of Ethics & Standards applies to CMA member organizations regardless of business sector or marketing discipline/category.
+It codifies the principles and best practices that our members consider essential to the conduct of professional marketing and marketing communications activities in Canada.